hongxinli/Dijit-Tree-CheckBox/Query-Engine.md

 The above example returns at a maximum 10 objects whose *hair* property equal "blond" starting at index number 5 of the results.

-<span class="mini-icon mini-icon-exclamation"></span> Pagination is performed
+<span class="mega-icon mega-icon-exclamation"></span> Pagination is performed
 after any optional sort is performed.

 #### Sorting Results
 Query results can be sorted using the optional **_sort_** property.
-The **_sort_** property value can be an array of, per property, sort directives or a compare function.
-A [sort directive](Store-API#wiki-sortDirective) is a JavaScript key:value pairs object describing what property to sort on, the direction of the sort and if operation property values should be compared case insensitive.
+The **_sort_** property value is an array of [sort directive](Store-API#wiki-sortDirective) or a comparison function.
+A sort directive is a JavaScript key:value pairs object describing what property to sort on, the direction of the sort and if property values should be compared case insensitive.

 ```javascript
 var sortSet   = [ {property:"name", descending:true, ignoreCase:true}, {property:"age"} ];